Therapy Approach

 I will try and outline below some common reasons for a couple to seek out therapy and, in general terms, my therapeutic approach to each.
 It is not uncommon for a couple to be struggling with a combination of these factors, which warrants an integration of therapeutic approaches.
 For the sake of clarity, however, I will address each separately.

-1. Feeling Stuck: The couple finds they conflict in the same way, over and over again, with no success.
+- Feeling Stuck: The couple finds they conflict in the same way, over and over again, with no success.
 The nature of their interaction takes on the same pattern as it did yesterday, last month, last year, 10 years ago or even 20 years ago.
 Partner A always does “this” and Partner B always does “that”.
 The more A does “this”, the more B does “that”.
 The more B does “that”, the more A does “this”.
 The specifics may change but the overall negative cycle remains the same.

-2. Feeling Misunderstood: The couple finds that they cannot communicate effectively with each other.
+In couple therapy, I identify these cycles and assist people in interrupting them, replacing negative cycles with positive ones. - Feeling Misunderstood: The couple finds that they cannot communicate effectively with each other.
 One partner may invest an enormous amount of energy in explaining his or her perspective to the other, while the second partner may cut off communication completely.
 At the end, both feel rejected and let down by what they perceive as their partner’s lack of comprehension of who they are.
 Furthermore, they each feel a lack of compassion and empathy from the other.

 In couple therapy, I identify ineffective communication patterns and teach couples to replace them with active listening and effective dialogue skills that incorporate compassion and true empathy for the other.

-3. Feeling Betrayed: A secret has been revealed.
+- Feeling Betrayed: A secret has been revealed.
 One partner discovers that the other has had an extramarital affair or has been engaging in a significant activity behind his or her back; huge financial expenditures and substance abuse are some examples.
 The betrayal is devastating.
 Both the betrayer and the betrayed are suffering enormously; one with guilt and shame, the other with an intense feeling of abandonment.
 The couple’s relationship is shattered but both partners do not want to let go.

 In couple therapy, I focus on helping the betrayer own his or her behavior, honour the other partner’s emotions, and rebuild the trust.
 Together we explore the root cause of the deception, while closely examining the couple dynamic prior to the act of disloyalty.
-I also assist the betrayed in forgiving and letting go.
+I also assist the betrayed in forgiving and letting go. - Feeling Confused: On the surface the relationship appears to work.
+The household runs smoothly, the couple shares many interests and activities and their commitment and love remain stable.
+For some unknown reason, however, each person is dissatisfied & finds him or herself frequently upset with the other.

 In couple therapy, I examine the couple’s dynamic beneath the surface.
 Together we revisit their families of origin and attempt to identify past unresolved events that may be triggered in their current relationship.
 I then assist individuals in differentiating the past from the present and expanding the areas of strength between them in the ‘here and now’.

-5. Feeling Torn: The couple finds themselves alternating between a desire to save their relationship and a desire to end it.
+- Feeling Torn: The couple finds themselves alternating between a desire to save their relationship and a desire to end it.
 They are looking for a professional opinion on which choice would serve as the healthiest one for each of them.

 Through a thorough assessment, often conducted with each partner individually and then with the couple as a unit, I am able to come forward with a recommendation.
 If it appears to me that the relationship is worth saving, I would then identify the problematic issues of highest importance and would propose a realistic treatment plan.